ansumanm/Docs/TCP-IP.md

 | `BOUND`           | Optional state used to indicate that the socket is bound to an address but not yet in a state where it is ready to connect or listen.
 (Not always considered a distinct TCP state in all implementations.) |

 These states are part of the TCP finite state machine, which governs the lifecycle of a TCP connection from initiation through data transfer and finally to termination.
 Understanding these states is crucial for diagnosing network issues and for developing network applications.

+## TCP connection open 3-way handshake
+- ### SYN SENT
+  Client sends a TCP segment with the SYN buti set to 1.
+This segment also includes an initial sequence number chosen by the sender to start the sequence numbers of the segments it will send.
+- ### SYN-ACK Received
+  The server receives the SYN request, responds with a TCP segment that has both the SYN and ACK bits set to 1.
+The ACK bit acknowledges the sender's SYN packet by including an acknowledgement number that is one more than the received initial sequence number.
+The receiver also sets it ISN.
+- ### ACK Sent
+  The client receives the SYN-ACK packet and responds with a TCP segment where the ACK bit is set to 1.
+This acknowledgement packet includes and acknowledgement number that is one more that the received initial sequence number from the receiver.

+## TCP connection close 4-way handshake
+- ### FIN from Client
+  Client sends a TCP segment with FIN flag set to 1.
+- ### ACK from Server
+  The server sends ACK.
+- ### FIN from Server
+  The server sends FIN segment to client
+- ### Ack from Client
+  THe client sends ACK to acknowledge the FIN.The client goes to TIME_WAIT state  ( usually a duration of 2*MSL - Maximum Segment Lifetime) to ensure all packets have been properly received and to avoid potential conflicts with the new connection.